pepawel/page-load-type/README.md

 ## Author

-My name is Paweł Pokrywka and I'm the author of the `Page Load Type` library.
+My name is Paweł Pokrywka and I'm the author of the `Page load type` library.

 If you want to contact me or get to know me better, check out [my blog](https://www.pawelpokrywka.com).